 They also have sequoia-chameleon-gnupg i.e. gpg-sq which is a drop in replacement for gpg:

-Proton is obviously the biggest user of PGP at the moment, and maintaining compatibility with them should be considered essential, mainly for WKD/email users.
+Proton is one of the (if not the) most significant users of PGP at the moment, and maintaining compatibility with them should be considered essential, mainly for WKD/email users.
 I believe we also generally consider post-quantum cryptography to be important, and Sequoia PGP is the clear frontrunner in PQC PGP as far as I can tell.
 Fedora has switched to Sequoia for signing packages.

 I also think we should not only remove GnuPG, but add a prominent warning against GnuPG.
 Given how important post-quantum encryption is, it would be dangerous & unfortunate for users to lock themselves into the GnuPG standard developed by essentially one man, instead of the OpenPGP standard.